mouseless/mouseless.org/how-we-work.md

 ---
 title: mouseless -- how we work
 menu-title: how we work
-position: 3
+position: 2
 seo-title: >
   > mouseless -- how we work_
 seo-description: >
-  Experiment and learn, while delivering at pace
+  Experiment and learn; deliver at pace.
 seo-image: images/logo-profile-mark-primary-500px.png
 ---